LydiaCha/Reflecta/README.md

 1. open a new terminal instance for Reflecta
 2. go into the client folder - `cd client`
 3. run - `yarn install`
-   - if you don't have yarn, find instructions to install yarn
 4. run - `yarn start`

 ### Server